 We all get into photography for the love of creating beautiful images.
-By shooting JPEG though, as noble a decision as that may be, you are restricting your photos’ potential.
+By shooting JPEG, though, as noble a decision as that may be, you are restricting your photos’ potential.
 I’ll explain why.

-Once it has done that, it saves this image as a JPEG to your memory card and discards all the other raw data.
-This is why JPEG images have a much smaller file size than raw images.
+Your camera then applies what it thinks is the ideal white balance, color, contrast, and sharpening for the scene in front of you.
+Once it does that, it saves this image as a JPEG to your memory card and discards all the other raw data.
+This is why JPEG images have a much smaller file size than RAW images.

 Why Raw Data Matters

-You’ll also have less scope to change the white balance, and the white and black points of your image.
-This is because the settings chosen by the camera in JPEG mode are ‘baked in’.
+You’ll also have less scope to change the white balance and the white and black points of your image.
+This is because the settings chosen by the camera in JPEG mode are “baked in.”

-As you can see, the sky has some serious distortion when you ‘pull’ the highlights and raise the blue luminance.
+As you can see, the sky has some serious distortion.
+This happened when I “pulled” the highlights and raised the blue luminance.

-Now compare that to the edited raw image below.
+Now compare that to the edited RAW image below.
 As you can see, that lost raw data makes a huge difference.

-Why JPEG Looks Better Straight out of the Camera (SOOC)
+Why JPEG Looks Better Straight Out Of the Camera (SOOC)

 This is true!
-Raw images do look ‘flat’ and dull when first opened on your computer.
-I had this question myself when first starting out.
-Raw images appear this way though because of the extended dynamic range contained within them.
-Dynamic range is simply the amount of tonal range detail in the shot.
+RAW images do look flat and dull when first opened on your computer.
+I had this concern when first starting out.

+And now I have the answer.
+It’s because of the extended dynamic range contained within them.
+Dynamic range is the amount of tonal range detail in the shot.
 That means the detail in the darkest shadows or brightest highlights.

-With a few minor movements of the sliders in post-processing, you can convert the raw image to look much better than the JPEG.
+You can fix this with a few minor movements of the sliders in post-processing.
+And you can convert the RAW image to look much better than the JPEG.

-I shot this scene using raw + JPEG mode to show the differences in quality modes.
-First, the SOOC JPEG version.
+I shot this scene using RAW + JPEG mode to show the differences in quality modes.
+The top image is the straight-out-of-the-camera JPEG version.

-It’s had some contrast and sharpening applied by the camera but is otherwise untouched.
+It’s had some contrast and sharpening applied by the camera, but it is otherwise untouched.

-Compare that to the raw image.
+Compare that to the RAW image below.